tmeulenb/push_swap/README.md

 </br>
 </br>

-**I enjoyed working on this project and liked to challenge to modify an algoritm to work using the limited operations.**
+<em>I enjoyed working on this project and liked to challenge to modify an algoritm to work using the limited operations.</em>